BeerMath/BeerMath.Net/README.md

 # Getting Started with BeerMath.net

 So you want to do beer calculations in your .Net project?
 You've come to the right place!

+Get the binaries from [NuGet.org](https://www.nuget.org/packages/BeerMathLib/), or become a contributor on [GitHub](https://github.com/BeerMath).

 Version 0.5 of BeerMath.net has several types of calculations:
 * Wort color